-a.
-The affairs of the society shall be vested in a Council consisting of the Honorary President, the Honorary (Hon.)
+- a.
+The structure of the Society consists of the Members, who appoint people from among their number to serve on the Council, and take decisions on changes to the constitution itself; and the Council, which manages the activities of the Society, and is responsible for monitoring and controlling the financial position of the Society.
+The people serving on the Council are referred to in this constitution as Council Officers. - b.
+The affairs of the Society shall be vested in the Council, which is an administrative body of people, elected by the members of ISAE, formally constituted, and meeting regularly.
+The Council consists of Council Officers, who are the Honorary President, the Honorary (Hon.)
 Senior Vice-President, the Hon.
 Junior Vice-President, the Hon.
 Secretary, the Hon.
 Assistant Secretary, the Hon.
 Membership Secretary, the Hon.
 Treasurer, the Hon.
 Communications Officer, the Hon.
 Senior Editor, the Hon.
 Junior Editor, the Hon.
 Education Officer, the Hon.
+Development Officer, the Hon.
 Ethics Officer and the Hon.
 Procedural Advisor.
-Council shall have powers to co-opt other officers as deemed necessary, who shall then be non-voting members.
-All officers and members of Council shall be members in good standing of ISAE. b.
+These Council Officers are the trustees of the Society and have the right to vote in Council with one vote each.
+Council shall have powers to co-opt other Council members as deemed necessary, who shall then be non-voting Council members.
+All Officers and members of Council shall be members in good standing of ISAE. - c.
+No Council Officer may serve as an employee (full time or part time) of the Society; and no Council Officer may be given any remuneration by the Society for carrying out his/her duties as a Council Officer.
+The Council Officers may be paid travelling and other expenses reasonably incurred by them in connection with carrying out their duties; in special cases this may include expenses relating to their attendance at meetings. - d.
 Each year the Society will hold an Annual General Meeting (AGM) at which all members of ISAE in good standing are entitled to have due notice, to be present, and to vote.
+A quorum for an AGM shall consist of no less than twenty members present.
+For each vote taken, a member has one vote; and any voting, other than for Constitutional amendments, shall be by majority.
 At the AGM the Hon.
 President, the Hon.
 Junior Vice-President, the Hon.
-Senior Vice-President and the other office-bearing members of Council shall be elected.
+Senior Vice-President and the other Council Officers shall be elected.
 The Hon.
 President, the Hon.
 Junior Vice-President and the Hon.
 Senior Vice-President shall serve for a maximum of two years.
 The Hon.
 Senior Editor and the Hon.
 Junior Editor shall normally serve for a maximum of two years.
-Other office-bearing members shall normally serve for a maximum of four years.
+Other Council Officers shall normally serve for a maximum of four years.
+The minutes of the AGM will be recorded, and subsequently made available to the members on the ISAE website.